chamini2/chamini2.github.io/_includes/index.md

 I'm a somputer engineer from University Simón Bolívar, Venezuela.

-These are some of my projects, this is only to link you to some of my personal work and interesting projects I did as a student.
-A more detailed look at my professional work can be found in [LinkedIn](https://www.linkedin.com/in/chamini2).
+These are some of my projects, this is some of my personal or side projects.
+A more detailed look at my experience can be found in [LinkedIn](https://www.linkedin.com/in/chamini2).

 ## Projects

-Most of these are for university courses.
+Some of these are for university courses.

 ### Production